markusmoenig/Eldiron-Web/content/scripting_data/_index.md

 # By default, one in game minute is one second in real time.
 notify_in(minutes, event_string)

-# Set an attribute of a character or item.
+# Set an attribute of the current character or item.
 Value can be any Python value.
 set_attr("key", value)
 ```